Guides to shaping great products

 • “…including inter alia as appropriate: (a) the pseudonymisation and encryption of personal data.”
 (P160 (1a))

-The information, including names, emails, and addresses, was stored as plain text which allowed anyone to track the would-be cheaters.
+However, data breaches are inevitable.
+In July 2015, hackers attacked Ashley Madison and stole more than 25 GB of personal data from the adultery dating website.
+The information, including names, emails, and addresses, was stored as plain text.
+This allowed anyone to track the would-be cheaters.
 This negligence resulted in a wave of blackmail, ruined careers, and broken marriages.

+Website owners had to pay over $11 million to settle ensuing lawsuits.
 Moreover, at least three people have committed suicide due to Ashley Madison breach.

-According to experts, end-to-end encryption is your best bet at mitigating the damage of a possible data breach.
+End-to-end encryption is your best bet at mitigating the damage of a possible data breach.

 tresorit